-In 2007, CPNRD launched the first irrigation certification website in the state, developed by GIS Workshop.
+2007: CPNRD launched the first irrigation certification website in the state, developed by GIS Workshop.
 It allows public access to documents showing landowners number of irrigated acres, infrared imagery taken by CPNRD, and registered wells.
 Users may search for specific parcels of land by using the clickable map interface or by searching the site by landowner/tenant name, legal description or field ID number.
 The site allows landowners to view and print aerial photos of land development and improvements since 2003.

-The website was overhauled again in 2011 and 2015 to add new search options, access drawing tools to create proposed transfer maps, and access to print maps.
-The public and staff sites are linked and updated simultaneously.
+Website Overhaul New search options, access drawing tools to create proposed transfer maps, and access to print maps were added in 2011 and 2015.
+Public and staff sites are linked and updated simultaneously.
 Website address: cpnrd.gisworkshop.com.